djpapzin/nasp-chatbot/To DO.md

-- [ ] Update the NLP RAG Chatbot Scope document with ChromaDB and FAISS research.
+- [x] Update the NLP RAG Chatbot Scope document with ChromaDB and FAISS research.
-- [ ] Server Installation Research:
+- [x] Server Installation Research:
-  - [ ] How to deploy a database on a local server.
+  - [x] How to deploy a database on a local server.
-  - [ ] Research server requirements (Google Doc), set up over the weekend, relevant installation.
+  - [x] Research server requirements (Google Doc), set up over the weekend, relevant installation.
-  - [ ] Determine storage requirements for installing FAISS vector storage on the CentOS monitoring server with low specs.
+  - [x] Determine storage requirements for installing FAISS vector storage on the CentOS monitoring server with low specs.
-  - [ ] Upload default files for users if they don't have files to upload.
+  - [x] Use default files for users if they don't have files to upload.
 - [ ] Telegram Installation:
   - [ ] Enable document upload.
   - [ ] Ensure the same welcome message as the Streamlit app is displayed.